 The impact of ransomware attacks

 Ransomware attacks are an unwelcome and increasingly concerning but unavoidable fact of life today.
-Industry experts estimate that by 2025,1 75 percent of organizations will have faced one or more attacks, incurring an average of $1.85 million in recovery costs2 along with potentially grave damage such as interruption of essential services.
+Industry experts estimate that by 2025,1 75 percent of organisations will have faced one or more attacks, incurring an average of $1.85 million in recovery costs2 along with potentially grave damage such as interruption of essential services.

 Criminal groups are now offering ransomware as a service to distribute tools and tactics to a growing cadre of affiliates — and many attacks have expanded beyond attempts to encrypt data and render systems unusable.

-Sophisticated threat actors are now exfiltrating data and threatening to publish it, sell compromised credentials or delete an organization’s data altogether.
+Sophisticated threat actors are now exfiltrating data and threatening to publish it, sell compromised credentials or delete an organisation’s data altogether.
 Ransomware has become a lucrative activity, with businesses and government agencies making $5.2 billion in bitcoin ransom payments since 20183.

 As one of the world’s leading security services providers, DXC has helped many global companies and public sector agencies recover from ransomware attacks.
 We also work with customers to harden their environments against the latest tactics and techniques of threat actors.